 While You're Waiting

-You can obtain an approximate cost sheet for either program through the links on the right hand side of the page for that program (coming soon for Fall 2016), or from the Nursing Programs Office.
+You can obtain an approximate cost sheet for either program through the links on the individual program pages, or from the Nursing Programs Office.
 In addition to tuition, fees, and books, you should expect to pay for various other program-related expenses; for example, uniforms, transportation, and supplies.

 Before starting clinicals, Nursing Students must complete a Student Immunization Record and be certified in CPR.
 Receiving the proper immunizations is a preventive measure designed to minimize the risk of occupational transmission of potentially serious diseases.

 Felony convictions will prevent you from completing program requirements and taking licensure, certification, and registry examinations, thus affecting your employment option.

 Federal and state laws require a criminal background check of those assigned to long-term care facilities, psychiatric agencies, nursing homes, and homes for the aged.
 When assigned to such a facility, you may need an additional criminal background check and permit release of the findings to GRCC and the health care facility.